Control of Institution - Public/Private

 Total Non-Needs based Scholarships/Grants

-There are lots of students all over the world who are unable to fulfill their dreams of pursuing higher education because of monetary issues.
+There are lots of students all over the world who are unable to fulfil their dreams of pursuing higher education because of monetary issues.
 To help such students, various financial aids are offered by the university along with different institutions in several forms which include scholarships, loans, grants, and work-study.

 The FAFSA form must be filled to apply for financial aid and determine eligibility.